GavinZhuLei/vue-form-making/README.md

 ## Module

-- [MakingForm](http://docs.form.xiaoyaoji.cn/zh/guide/making-form.html) Designer(Quickly design the form page based on the visual operation and obtain the form configuration json data).
+- [MakingForm](http://docs.form.xiaoyaoji.cn/zh/guide/making-form.html) (Quickly design the form page based on the visual operation and obtain the form configuration json data).

-- [GenerateForm](http://docs.form.xiaoyaoji.cn/zh/guide/generate-form.html) Generator(The generator will render a form page quickly base on the configuration json data captured in the designer).
+- [GenerateForm](http://docs.form.xiaoyaoji.cn/zh/guide/generate-form.html) (The generator will render a form page quickly base on the configuration json data captured in the designer).

 ## Issue